Active Pass

 From 1967 to 2011, the Active Pass light station was part of the British Columbia Shore Station Oceanographic Program, collecting coastal water temperature and salinity measurements for the Department of Fisheries and Oceans everyday for 44 years.

 Currently, the pass is a major shipping lane and is primarily used by BC Ferries' passenger and vehicle ferry runs between Tsawwassen Ferry Terminal at Tsawwassen, Lower Mainland, the southern Gulf Islands and Swartz Bay Ferry Terminal at Swartz Bay, Vancouver Island.
 Because the pass has a river's narrowness, the ferries pass extremely close to its shores.
 It is also used by pleasure craft, fishing boats, freighters and freight ferries, making it very 'active' commercially as well.
 However, strong eddies and tide rips are always present in the pass, making it a hazardous corridor for smaller vessels to transit.

-A variety of wildlife may be seen in the pass, including harbour seals, sea lions, bald eagles, and orcas.
+A variety of wildlife may be seen in the pass, including harbour seals, sea lions, bald eagles, seagulls, and orcas.